ctrlplusb/react-injectables/README.md

 * Uses React's natural render cycles, no DOM hacks.
 * Injections are handled synchronously, no double renders.
 * Supports props pass through to injected Components - behaviour++.
 * No magic strings in your code.
-Explicitly define source and targets Components.
+Explicitly define source and target Components.
 * Works with React 0.14 and 15.
+* Extensive test coverage.
 * Micro library.
 Gzip it to nothingness.

+_Note: There have been a lot of releases recently, however, based on usage within my production cases I am happy with where the API is.
+Please consider the API in a long term stable condition.
+I shall make every attempt from now on to avoid any breaking changes._

 ## What is this for?